ZigaLarissa/chatbot/README.md

 Once you run this command, Gradio will open a local interface where you can test the chatbot.

 ## Project Files and Structure
-- **data/**: Directory containing the DailyDialog dataset files.
+- **dailydialog/**: Directory containing the DailyDialog dataset files.
-- **app.py**: Main script to launch the Gradio interface for interacting with the chatbot.
-- **train.py**: Script used to fine-tune the GPT-2 model on the DailyDialog dataset.
+- **chatbot_training.py**: Script used to fine-tune the GPT-2 model on the DailyDialog dataset.
 - **model/**: Folder containing the trained model files and tokenizer.
 - **images/**: Contains conversation screenshots for README documentation.